 About

-Dyanne Wilson is an Ottawa-based fine art and documentary photographer whose work is rooted in a lifelong sensitivity to place — to the way landscapes hold us, shape us, and quietly let us go.
+Dyanne Wilson is a Canadian fine art and documentary photographer whose work is rooted in a lifelong sensitivity to place — to the way landscapes hold us, shape us, and quietly let us go.

 Selected works are available for purchase through her Saatchi Art gallery.